-Meter rooms must be for the sole purpose of electrical switchgear and metering equipment.
+Equipment rooms where meters are installed must be for the sole purpose of electrical switchgear and metering equipment.
 Under no circumstances will gasoline, diesel fuel, propane, paints, or any other noxious or hazardous materials be stored in a meter room.